Each topic is described below. Click on any part of the list to jump straight to the relevant topic.

 Excepting solo play, there is nothing very different about how different numbers of players can enjoy Zeno.
 There are a few small adjustments depending on the player count.
 In theory any number of players can participate, but we propose to ship enough game materials to equip 5 players.
 The player materials are not very complicated though and with a little work more players could easily be added.
 If you have other games you probably have suitable components.

-The artwork in Zeno is much more than eye candy.
+The artwork in Zeno is more than eye candy.
 It is an integral part of the game, helping to tell the story and enable narrative interpretation.
 It also speeds up the game because you can see what is happening.

 Click here to explore the gallery of prototype game art.